fishermanswharff/wdi_2_ruby_quiz_credit_card_rspec/README.md

   "CCV" : 678
 }</code></pre>

+You call the class with this syntax, passing in the filename as the only argument: valid_cc = CreditCard.new('path/to/file.json')

 Use RSpec and TDD (write test first, then code.
 Small pieces at a time) to write tests and a class to describe a `CreditCard`.

 The `CreditCard` class should have the following attributes: